Skip to main content

 • inspecting agent cards and supported capabilities

-• sending messages and watching streaming responses
+• sending messages and inspecting task responses

 • keeping recent sessions close at hand while testing agents repeatedly